 With the rise in technology and the growing popularity of Artificial Intelligence(AI), more and more jobs are getting mechanized.
-A lot of jobs that were manual labour intensive in the past have evolved into machine and software intensive.
+A lot of jobs that were manual labor-intensive in the past have evolved into machine and software-intensive.

 Apart from this, there have been a lot of recent reports that have surfaced which show that in recent years there has been in a slowing in the traditional jobs market.
 The government too, in its bid to increase efficiency has reduced hiring in the Railways and Armed Forces.
 However, just because there has been a lack of growth in this job industry, it does not mean that jobs are not available in the market at all.

 Due to the market conditions, there has been a huge growth in specialized sectors that has largely gone unnoticed by the average job applicant.

 Employers are increasingly looking to hire specialists and skilled workers who can do what the traditional worker cannot.
 The problem was, until very recently, to identify these skills and finally learning them.

 That is what ‘upskilling’ is.

 Upskilling is the act of identifying relevant skills and learning them, not just for job growth, but also for personal growth.